xilution/xilution-react-todomvc/README.md

 				* Includes [Fargate](https://aws.amazon.com/fargate/) and EC2 Launch Types Models
 			* [ElasticBeanstalk](https://aws.amazon.com/elasticbeanstalk/pricing/)
 	* Pricing for Xilution SaaS Products used in this example
-		* This example integrates with Xilution's Beta environment which is Free for evaluation purposes.
+		* This example integrates with Xilution's Test environment which is Free for evaluation purposes.
 		* The Xilution SaaS products highlighted in this example have not yet been released for production consumption.
 		* See [the Xilution SaaS Products page](https://products.xilution.com) for the latest product phase and pricing details.
 		* For comparision, here is AWS's published pricing for data storage services.